Chad Smith (politician)

-Chadwick "Corntassel" Smith (Cherokee name Ugista:ᎤᎩᏍᏔ derived from Cherokee word for "Corntassel", Utsitsata:ᎤᏥᏣᏔ; born December 17, 1950) is a Cherokee Nation politician and attorney who served as Principal Chief of the Cherokee Nation.
+Chadwick "Corntassel" Smith (ᎤᎩᏍᏔ, derived from Cherokee word for "Corntassel", ᎤᏥᏣᏔ or Utsitsata); born December 17, 1950) is a Cherokee Nation politician and attorney who served as Principal Chief of the Cherokee Nation.
 He was first elected in 1999.
 Smith was re-elected to a second term as Chief in 2003 and a third term in June 2007 with 59% of the vote.
 He was defeated in his attempt to get elected to a fourth term in office by Bill John Baker 54% to 46% in the 2011 election and he lost again to Baker in 2015, receiving 28% of the vote.
-Prior to being elected Principal Chief, he worked as a lawyer for the tribe and in private practice.

 Early life and education

 Chad Smith was born in Pontiac, Michigan, where his father had gone for work.
 His parents were Nelson Smith, a Cherokee, and Pauline Smith, (western European ancestry), making Chad Smith 1/2 Cherokee by blood.
 He grew up in Nashville, Tennessee.
 As a boy, Smith achieved the rank of Eagle Scout in the Boy Scouts in Nashville.

 He grew up with stories of his Cherokee ancestors.
 He is the great-grandson of Redbird Smith, a Cherokee Nation Senator and a traditionalist who founded the Keetoowah Nighthawk Society, a religious, cultural, and political organization dedicated to reviving the Cherokee way of life.
 Redbird Smith fought the allotment policy, under which the United States government took more than 7,000,000 acres (28,000 km^{2}) of land from the Cherokee.
 Rachel Quinton, Chad Smith's grandmother, was a lifelong advocate for the Cherokee people and the treasurer for the United Keetoowah Band of Cherokee Indians.

 Smith received a bachelor's degree in education from the University of Georgia in 1973, a master's degree in public administration from the University of Wisconsin in 1975, a Juris Doctor degree from the University of Tulsa in 1980, and an MBA in Hospitality Management from the University of Nevada-Las Vegas in 2008.